 A rear-end collision is a collision where the front of a vehicle strikes the rear of another vehicle.
 It is among the most common types of motor vehicle collisions in Indiana County and Western Pennsylvania.
 If you have suffered injuries as a result of being rear-ended, a Western PA rear-end collision lawyer could help you pursue compensation for your medical treatment, lost income, and other damages.
-Reach out to a dedicated car wreck attorney today.
+Reach out to a dedicated car accident attorney today.

 Some of the common fact patterns or scenarios leading to rear-end collision scenarios in Indiana County and Western Pennsylvania are a failure to obey traffic signals where somebody is speeding or tailgating, as well as distracted driving.
 Often, a driver may not see a red light and end up colliding with a vehicle ahead of them that is safely slowing or stopping.